Sign In Register

 Education

 Educational attainment is solid, with 39.6% holding a bachelor's degree or higher, near the national average.
 96.5% have completed high school.
-Area schools have an average test score of 5.2/10.
+Local schools score 6.2/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 Auburn experiences four distinct seasons with an average temperature of 47°F. Winters average 22°F in January while summers reach 71°F in July.
+With 261 sunny days per year, residents enjoy well above the national average of sunshine.
 Air quality is rated Good with a median AQI of 38.

 Population